JulianG/juliangaramendy.dev/content/blog/how-swr-works/index.md

   })
 ```

-Now our "state" is just the error, so we can simplify ir.
-The custom hook then looks like this:
+Now our "state" is just the error, so we can simplify it.
+The custom hook now looks like this:

 ```ts
 const cache: Map<string, unknown> = new Map()